koenighotze/koenighotze.github.io/content/post/2017-04-24-terraform-basics.md

 That means, instead of clicking around in the AWS console, you write configuration files.
 The files are pure text, thus can be shared, versioned, peer-reviewed as any code.

-Basically, Terraform is a tool that helps you with achieving [Infrastructure as Code] (IaC).
+Basically, Terraform is a tool that helps you with achieving Infrastructure-as-Code (IaC).

 ## Installing Terraform